chrissnyder2337/home-assistant.io/source/hassio/installation.markdown

 footer: true
 ---

-Hass.io images are available for:
+HassOS images are available for:

 - Download the appropriate image for your IoT:
   - [Raspberry Pi / Zero][pi1]